 Road rage accidents are all too common here in the Las Vegas valley.
+Read to know: Is road rage a criminal offense?

 As the Clark County Coroner’s Office released the identity of the man killed on Aug.
 5 in a road-rage shooting on Interstate 15, we hear details about the victim’s untimely death.